Buddy Farah: Lebanon

-He would take part in the qualifying campaign for the 2006 FIFA World Cup before retiring from international football in 2004.
+He took part in the qualifying campaign for the 2006 FIFA World Cup before retiring from international football in 2004.
 In January 2006, Lebanon and Australia were both drawn in the same group for the 2007 AFC Asian Cup qualifiers.
 Within hours from the draw's finalisation, Farah had contacted the Lebanese FA and was told that he would be "welcomed back with open arms".
-The draw of Australia and Lebanon made Farah contemplate returning to an overseas club to increase his chances of playing international football.

 Personal life

+Farah is Christian.
 Since 2009, Farah is managing director of Benchmark Sports Management, and acts as an advisor for a number of Australian and international professional footballers and clubs.